 In the 1990s, Alberto Fujimori, after a self-inflicted coup in 1992, dictated a series of laws that brought these terrorist groups to an end, leading the country to be reincorporated into the global economic system, from which it had withdrawn in the 1980s due to its decision to not pay its foreign debt.

-As of 2000, Peru has had consecutive democratic governments led by Alejandro Toledo, Alan García, Ollanta Humala Tasso, Pedro Pablo Kuczynski and Martín Vizcarra (2018-2021).
+As of 2000, Peru has had consecutive democratic governments led by Alejandro Toledo, Alan García, Ollanta Humala Tasso, Pedro Pablo Kuczynski, Martín Vizcarra and Francisco Sagasti (2020-2021).
 The country is currently enjoying high economic growth, reaching levels of growth never seen before, and overcoming the crisis of past decades.